 Media enquiries or social media disputes

 Colleagues from our communications department are on hand from 7am to 10pm daily to provide advice and support.

 - Out of hours, please call Steven Buckley, Director of Communications: 07824 906 839

 Our pool of authorised listeners are available to hear any bullying and harassment concerns.

-Listening, support & prayerful affirmation for LGBTI+ people and their loved ones.
+Listening, support & prayerful affirmation for LGBTQIA+ people and their loved ones.

 Whistleblowing/complaint against a church officer or staff member

-- The diocese has separate complaints procedures and whistleblowing policies for clergy and employees, as well as a separate safeguarding complaints policy and procedure.
-Find out more.
+- We have separate complaints procedures and whistleblowing policies for clergy and employees, as well as a separate safeguarding complaints policy and procedure.

 The diocesan registry provides legal advice on a variety of matters relating to parish officers (such as clergy, churchwardens, PCCs, lay chairs), diocesan officers and bodies (such as bishops, archdeacons, boards, councils and committees) and members of the public (in relation to marriage, baptism, confirmation and burial).